-Digital technologies are a key enabler in delivering effective and timely humanitarian aid; they allow aid organisations to improve collaboration and communication and make the emergency response targeted to the needs of the beneficiaries.
+Digital technologies are a key enabler in delivering effective and timely humanitarian aid; they allow aid organisations to improve collaboration and communication, deliver aid more efficiently, and make the emergency response targeted to the needs of the beneficiaries.

-At the same time, the digital divide is still vast, with 52% of the world's population still not being connected to the internet.
+At the same time, the digital divide is still vast, with 46% of the world's population still not being connected to the internet.
 The divide is particularly high across gender and between developed and least developed countries.
 Additionally, data protection is a particular concern in light of the sensitivity of some humanitarian data.
-Data protection concerns must be heeded while ensuring non-sensitive data sharing to bolster efficiency and effectiveness in humanitarian assistance.
+Data protection concerns must be heeded and common standards developed, while ensuring interoperability of systems and non-sensitive data sharing to bolster efficiency and effectiveness in humanitarian assistance.

-As one of the world's largest aid donors, the European Commission's department for Civil Protection and Humanitarian Aid Operations sees digitalisation as a priority focus area.
-As an emergency management organisation, the European Commission Directorate General for Civil Protection and Humanitarian Assistance has been employing new technologies to focus aid on where the needs are greatest.
+As one of the world's largest aid donors, the European Union's department for Civil Protection and Humanitarian Aid Operations helps coordinate and support sector-wide initiatives to develop norms and standards around digitalisation.
+As an emergency management organisation, it has supported the deployment of new technologies to improve the cost-effectiveness of humanitarian interventions and focus aid on where the needs are greatest.

 Cash-based assistance has been an entry point for digitalisation in the humanitarian sphere.
 Cash can now be delivered securely, often on the basis of biometric data and through a range of systems such as financial service providers and mobile phones, thus ensuring that humanitarian aid directly reaches people in need in a timely manner.

-The European Commission's Emergency Management Service Copernicus provides all actors participants involved in the management of natural and man-made disasters, emergency situations and humanitarian crises with timely and accurate geospatial information derived from satellite imagery and open data sources.
+The European Union's Emergency Management Service Copernicus provides all actors involved in the management of natural and man-made disasters, emergency situations and humanitarian crises with timely and accurate geospatial information derived from satellite imagery and open data sources.

-At the same time, the European Commission recognises that the use of digital technologies in humanitarian operations should be people-centred and rooted in the humanitarian principles of humanity, neutrality, impartiality, and independence.
+At the same time, the European Union recognises that digital technologies give rise to a number of ethical challenges and that ultimately, the use of digital technologies in humanitarian operations should be people-centred and rooted in the humanitarian principles of humanity, neutrality, impartiality, and independence.

-The European Commission's priorities linked to the adoption of digital technologies for humanitarian assistance are the following:
+The European Union's priorities linked to the adoption of digital technologies for humanitarian assistance include:

-In order to maximise the benefits of digitalisation for humanitarian aid, the European Commission will identify and focus on those digital technologies that have the potential to become real drivers of change for the affected populations.
-The department of Civil Protection and Humanitarian Aid Operations will lead the way by gathering the necessary technical expertise and liaising with other services of the European Commission in order to build synergies and boost effectiveness.
+In order to maximise the benefits of digitalisation for humanitarian aid, the European Union supports digital approaches and, or solutions built into the design and implementation of humanitarian actions.
+The department of Civil Protection and Humanitarian Aid Operations leads the way by gathering the necessary technical expertise and liaising with other European Union services in order to build synergies and boost effectiveness.